 - Ina von Grumbkow, Isafold - Reisebilder aus Island -

-Ski "expeditions" on Iceland have normally one aim: the complete crossing.
-Only few teams accomplished such a goal, much more aborted their attempt or were even rescued by ICA-SAR.
+Ski "expeditions" on Iceland have usually one aim: the complete crossing of the Highlands and/or Vatnajökull.
+Only few teams accomplished such a goal, much more aborted their attempt or were even rescued by ICE-SAR.
 Well, that was not my pair of shoes and so I planned a seemingly less intimidating two week ski journey with pulksled and tent from Mývatn to Askja.
 It was more about the experience of the wintery Ódáðahraun desert than any athletic aim, I thought.
 But already the second night and very difficult snow conditions taught us different.
 We were slow, too slow.
 But even the shortcut to the Bræðrafell hut passed into the nightmare of fighting four days against a northerly snowstorm during the way out of the other world...
 My conclusion?
 Try again later, but with more time...

 "Such a momentum has the time, weather you follow her or not.
 But pleasant it is to wander with the stars and to be equal to them in motion.
 It was good walking here.
 In the moonlight the snowy montains looked so low and far, and here and there streaks of starlight reflected in black shining, nightly ice.
 Such a hike was like a poem of rhymes and magnificent words; in the blood it became a poem.
 And like a poem you learn it by the heart as it were - and then it drove one repeatedly over here, to see if everything was unchanged.
 And that it was: strange and inaccessible - and yet familiar and indespensable."